acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 SIGNED ARBITRARY BIG INTEGERS

+I designed BigInt dividing the responsibilities of handling the arithmetics and treating the signs of operations.
+UnsignedBigInt implements the basic arithmetics, while BigInt encapsulates a magnitude (an UnsignedBigInt) and a sign.
-Having UnsignedBigInt up and running I thinked of BigInt as an UnsignedBigInt with a sign.
-I forwarded to UnsignedBigInt all the arithmetics making the necessary sign juggling to perform valid unsigned operations.
+The BigInt implementation consists in forwarding to UnsignedBigInt all the arithmetics making the necessary sign juggling to perform valid unsigned operations.

 ===============================================================================